-All we learned tonight is America’s bitterly divided – and that’s is no surprise
+All we learned is that America is bitterly divided – and that’s is no surprise

 A red wave?
 Not really.
 How about a blue wave?
 Not that either.

-In fact, as America voted in midterm elections that will decide the control of the houses of Congress and kick-start the 2024 presidential showdown, all we really learned was something we already knew - that America is bitterly divided.
+In fact, as America voted in midterm elections that will decide the control of the houses of Congress and kick-start the 2024 presidential showdown, all we really learned was something we already knew - that America is bitterly and deeply divided.

-With Joe Biden’s polls numbers so low, and with inflation and the economy playing on the minds of so many people, Republicans went nto Tuesday’s election hopeful of a major upset.
+With Joe Biden’s polls numbers so low, and with inflation and the economy playing on the minds of so many people, Republicans went into this week’ election hopeful of a major upset.

 If polls were correct, and if the party that occupies the White House took a pasting in a manner that is traditional, then Republicans could have expected a very good night indeed.

+It looks as if they will still take the House of Representatives, with Kevin McCarthy replacing Nancy Pelosi as the Speaker, albeit with a majority of just a half-dozen, rather than the two-dozen the likes of Karl Rove had been predicting going into the race.

-They could hope to take the House, and even the Senate.
-They could hope to win governor’s races across the nation, and some of the most optimistic believed the red wave could reach the shores of Washington state and that Trump-backed Tiffany Smiley might oust veteran Democratic senator Patty Murray.
+Republicans had dreamed of flipping Senate seats across the country, and governor’s races as well.
+Some of the most optimistic believed the red wave could reach the shores of Washington state and that Trump-backed Tiffany Smiley might oust veteran Democratic senator Patty Murray.

-In the end none of that really happened.
 While it seems the House will be controlled by Republicans, we may not know for days.

 The same is true for the Senate, where Democrats appeared poised to hold onto a slim majority, and looked to Georgia and Nevada as the states that could determine control, and where the results of which would not be made public until later in the week.